Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 A leaking manufactured home roof is not the end of the world.
 Most leaks are caused by failed sealant around vents and seams — a $40 fix that takes an hour.
 Even a full roof recoat is a solid weekend project that most homeowners can handle with a roller, some cleaning supplies, and a good elastomeric coating.

 The key is acting quickly.
-Water damage in a manufactured home spreads fast because of the compressed insulation and lightweight ceiling panels.
+Water damage in a manufactured home spreads fast and can cause soft floors because of the compressed insulation and lightweight ceiling panels.
 A small leak that costs $40 to fix today becomes a $4,000 decking and insulation replacement if you let it go for a year.

 If the damage is already extensive — rotted decking, multiple leaks, sagging ceiling — get up on the roof and assess honestly.
 Sometimes the right call is a professional roofer.
 And sometimes the repair bill just does not make financial sense for an older home.